CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 this is a pretty neat and very high quality x-rayed cranium fragment with tons of interesting fractures

 https://www.morphosource.org/concern/media/000163331?locale=en
-here is the face from the same individual
+here is the face from the same individual. also seems to be the right scale search for 000163331 in downloads. this is the one i tried to print and had some trouble with. it's a pretty cool piece, should definitely be one of the first fragments on my list to print.

 ---